stlouisn/BeaconRangeExtender/README.md

 Within the config directory is the config file `let-it-rain.json`.

-The chances are a %, so `100` is always restore weather, and `0` is to never restore weather.
+The chances are in %, so `100` is always, and `0` is to never restore weather.

 ## Versions